Key rules for your Magento 2 security

 Magento 2 security topics play a significant role in the success of every online business.
-Nowadays, this topic becomes even more important due to such a huge number of different types of hacker attacks and sensitive data leaks all over the world.
-The duty of every website manager is to make sure that the key security rules are followed and the website is well-protected.
-The following article describes the most critical security issues and measures required for every website.
+Nowadays, this topic has become even more important due to the huge number of various hacker attacks and sensitive data leaks worldwide.
+It is the duty of every website manager is to make sure that the key security rules are followed and the website is well-protected.
+The following article describes the Magento 2 security best practices for protecting your website against cyber threats.

 E-commerce platform

-When considering an e-commerce business, choose a platform that is developed according to best security practices and where the provider implements regular security improvements and upgrades.
+When considering an e-commerce business, it’s crucial to choose a platform developed according to the best security practices, where the provider regularly implements security improvements and upgrades.
 Fortunately, Magento 2 is one of the best platforms which follows high-security standards.
 It’s available with the important security features such as protection from XSS attacks and CSRF plus possibility to isolate public resources from platform code and many other security configurations are present in the platform.
-Moreover, new upgrades and security patches are regularly received from Magento to keep the platform updated.
+Furthermore, Magento regularly releases new upgrades and security patches to keep the platform updated.

 Strong passwords

 A simple, but regularly ignored rule.
-Use of strong passwords (with capital letters, special characters etc) is a must, ensuring each and every account has a complex and unique password.
+The use of strong passwords (with capital letters, special characters, etc.) is essential, ensuring that each account has a complex and unique password.
 This can be applied to admin panel, payment applications, hosting access, personal accounts, email etc.

 Back-end URL

-An admin panel URL cannot be something obvious.
-Its highly suggested to create URLs with more complexity, for example: https://websitetest.com/abcmmn_plan_sdrs instead just something simple like https://websitetest.com/admin.
+The admin panel URL should not be something obvious.
+Its highly suggested to create URLs with more complexity, for example: https://websitetest.com/abcmmn_plan_sdrs instead of something simple like https://websitetest.com/admin.

 Additionally, it’s recommended to protect admin access by IP addresses whitelist.
 In that way, the admin panel is accessible only from predefined locations (networks).